edupinhata/codeInterview/Java/JuniorInterview/README.md

 ### **<u>Time limit</u>**

+- You'll have 15 minutes only to read this document.
+You can't solve anything within this time.
+You can read code as well.
-The problems should be solved in a time limit of 1 hour.
+- The problems should be solved in a time limit of 1 hour.

 ### **<u>Languages</u>**